 Finding someone with extensive experience in a certain area – that’s one thing.
 Finding dozens of people with that level of experience in a multitude of areas, and all under one roof – that’s quite another.
 But that’s what we’re fortunate enough to offer our customers here at Murdock Companies.
 More than half of our team has over 15 years of experience in their respective fields.
 You simply will not find that amount of talent under one roof anywhere else.
 A lot can happen over 100 years.
 Here is where we had been, and where we are today:

-Of the five divisions within Murdock Companies today, Murdock Electric is the oldest of the five, dating all the way back to 1921.
+Of the six divisions within Murdock Companies today, Murdock Electric is the oldest of the six, dating all the way back to 1921.
 Commercial electrical work was on the rise when Pete Castholm became interested in “where the power went” after it left the motor.
 When he saw chain and rope drives giving way to newer systems such as V-belts, roller chain, and gear reducers, Pete saw an opportunity.
 Seeing firsthand the market evolve, Pete soon became well known

 for his ability to design drives using these new components.
 The results?
 Higher horsepower, longer life, and minimal downtime.